 The amount of pesticide is another concern.

-There are a some homemade recipes that you can use to help remove this waxy feel.
+There are some homemade recipes that you can use to help remove this waxy feel.
 One particular solution involves using a few cap fulls of apple cider or vinegar and fine sea salt mixed with a bowl of water.

 Sisel’s OrganiCleanse is one such product that’ll help break down, agitate and remove around 98% of these harmful pesticides as well as parasites.

-Another commercially available product is the Veggie Wash.
+Another commercially available product is Veggie Wash.
 In principle, it works the same way as Sisel’s OrganiCleanse.
 I included it here to give you guys more options on what to use.

 14. Not Listening to Your Body

-If you plan on doing a juice fast please read this carefully.
+If you plan on doing a juice fast, please read this carefully.

-I noticed while reading all the juice fast horror stories is that people failed prepare and failed to listen to their bodies.
+I noticed while reading all the juice fast horror stories is that people failed to prepare and failed to listen to their bodies.

-In short they didn’t know what to expect and when they began feeling their bodies detoxifying they didn’t know what to do or how to deal with it.
+In short, they didn’t know what to expect, and when they began feeling their bodies detoxifying, they didn’t know what to do or how to deal with it.

-These people all suffered one way or another from skin breakouts, salivating, sweating, vomiting, loss of energy, diarrhea and worst of all passing out.
+These people all suffered one way or another from skin breakouts, salivating, sweating, vomiting, loss of energy, diarrhea, and, worst of all, passing out.

-Remember that the more toxins your body has the more severe the symptoms are.
+Remember that the more toxins your body has, the more severe the symptoms are.